MadamMip/Excel-Practice/README.md

 ## BikeStores Analysis (Cr.
 Work The Data)

+The visualization of this project is in Tableau Public: https://public.tableau.com/app/profile/pimmada.adirektrakarn/viz/BicycleStores_17096220298240/Dashboard1

 The dataset revolves around sales data from a theoretical bicycle retail company.

 It includes fields such as order ID, customer details, order date, sales volume, revenue, product details, store name, and sales representative information.